 Employers are the addressees of the Ordinance on Hazardous Substances.
 Within the framework of the risk assessment, they must determine, following § 5 of the Occupational Safety and Health Act (ArbSchG), in the general assessment of working conditions, whether employees handle or are exposed to hazardous substances during their work or whether such chemicals are produced or released during their work.

 If this is the case, all hazards posed by the hazardous substances to the employees' safety and health must be assessed and appropriate protective measures implemented.
 A competent person must be consulted for the proper assessment of the substance-related hazards.
-This can be done by recourse to specialist personnel appointed following the Occupational Safety Act (ASiG), such as the occupational safety specialist or company doctor.
+This can be done by recourse to specialist personnel appointed following the Work Protection Law (ASiG), such as the occupational safety specialist or company doctor.